 Just like some prefer ordering from Amazon over Walmart, Apple users love their brand.
 That’s why iPhone users should consider storing their photos in iCloud, if only for the convenience that comes with it.

 Storage plans start at 99 cents a month for 50GB of storage, but you’ll get 5GB of storage for free.

-Con: If you want to use iCloud and an Android user, the only way to access your data is through the website.
+Con: If you want to use iCloud and are an Android user, the only way to access your data is through the website.

 Another full-service offering, you can store more than just photos with Microsoft OneDrive.
 If you deal with many Word documents or work with Microsoft programs, this is a good option.
 With Microsoft OneDrive, sharing and collaborating with others is made easy.